 Such expression for the inverse function $z=\phi^{-1}(w)$ is supplied in a version of the Schwarz--Christoffel formula (see~\cite[Chapter 6, \S\,2{.}2, Theorem~5]{PreobAhl79}, \cite[Section 47, Theorem~9{.}9]{PreobMar65}).

-The main fact we need about the Schwarz--Christoffel function $\phi(z)$ is its asymptotically linear behavior in a neighborhood of $-c_0+\eps_1\widetilde{V}^{1/2}$, if this point is sufficiently far from the vertices of our polygon.
+The main fact we need about the Schwarz--Christoffel function $\phi(z)$ is its asymptotic behavior in a neighborhood of $-c_0$.
+This behavior is determined by the crowding phenomenon in Schwarz--Christoffel mapping (see~\cite[Section 2{.}6]{PreobDT02}).